h4ckyou/h4ckyou.github.io/_posts/2025-12-19-nahamcon-winter-25.md

 }
 ```

-This updates the `g_cfg` struct fields to the necessary values
+This updates the `g_cfg` struct fields to the necessary values:

 ```c
 00000000 struct __attribute__((aligned(2))) SONIA_CONFIG // sizeof=0x38